-The report has four main sections.
+The report has four main sections:

 Section one takes stock of key features of the context - the pandemic and its impacts, and the landscape of SDG implementation and review processes it has impacted upon, and the narrative of 'building back better' through the SDGs.

-Section two presents key results on the responses to the survey of governments, focusing on findings in respect of VNRs, implementation, and partnerships.
-Section three presents key results from stakeholders - their perceptions on areas of progress, challenges, and partnerships.
+- Section two presents key results on the responses to the survey of governments, focusing on findings in respect of VNRs, implementation, and partnerships. - Section three presents key results from stakeholders their perceptions on areas of progress, challenges, and partnerships.

 Section four offers further analysis of key themes, drawing out reflections.
-Whilst examples of good practice from states are interspersed throughout the report, this section looks in more detail at the key challenges and emerging practice from states and stakeholders, and offers some limited recommendations in response to key questions - the challenges to meaningful and inclusive stakeholder engagement, the challenge of drawing on, and learning from, the partnerships formed in response to COVID-19, and the challenge facing the
+Whilst examples of good practice from states are interspersed throughout the report, this section looks in more detail at the key challenges and emerging practice from states and stakeholders, and offers some limited recommendations in response to key questions - the challenges to meaningful and inclusive stakeholder engagement, the challenge of drawing on, and learning from, the partnerships formed in response to COVID-19, and the challenge facing the SDGs as a framework for 'building back better'.
+The report concludes with a brief summary of findings and directions for future.

-&lt;sup>3 A/RES/70/1 - 'Transforming our world: the 2030 Agenda for Sustainable Development' (2015).
+3 A/RES/70/1 - 'Transforming our world: the 2030 Agenda for Sustainable Development' (2015).